mojelumi0/stirling-pdf-ha/README.md

 > files until it has been verified with more Home Assistant and Stirling PDF
 > versions.

+## Testing status

+The initial setup flow and all four actions—merge, split, OCR, and compression—have been manually tested successfully by the maintainer on a local Home Assistant and Stirling PDF installation.
+Automated tests cover the API client and repository structure.
+Broader compatibility testing is still needed during the alpha phase.

 ## What this integration does

 Stirling PDF already provides a powerful local PDF processing API.
 This custom